dzchoi/Diffie-Hellman-for-ARM32/README.md

-# Diffie-Hellman-for-ARM32
-Implementation of Diffie-Hellman in C and ARM32 assembly
+## *Diffie-Hellman* key exchange algorithm implemented in C and ARM32 assembly

-- A Diffie-Hellman algorithm is based on RSA encryption algorithm and computes a big number by exponentiating a big number to another big number, while both numbers usually span 4096 bits in size.
-- The open source code written in C did not perform well in speed.
-So, I implemented my own code in C based on the paper about the Diffie-Hellman algorithm, profiled every function and every loop in my source code, and changed the most CPU-hogging parts/sections of the code by rewriting them in assembly language.
+- The *Diffie-Hellman* key exchange algorithm (and the RSA algorithm as well) has at their core the most time-consuming operation:
+>  C = M<sup>e</sup>
+  (where M is a message to encrypt and e is the key used in the encryption)

+- As we need to compute the power of a big number M to a big number e, we cannot do the computation in a single step due to the limited size of registers in most CPUs.

+- I implemented the *Diffie-Hellman* key exchange algorithm first in C, based on the paper *"A Cryptographic Library for the Motorola DSP56000"* (<http://link.springer.com/chapter/10.1007/3-540-46877-3_21>).
+Then I have found out, through profiling, the above computation takes more than 90% of the total running time, and implemented the code for the above compuatation in assembly language.